Group Therapy at New Moon Psychotherapy

 What can I expect?

-At New Moon Psychotherapy (NMP) before you attend a group you will meet 1:1 with a group facilitator.
-During this meeting you will discuss the challenges that you’re currently experiencing and explore your goals for group.
+If it is, you’ll be connected with the group facilitator for another complimentary consultation.
+During this meeting, you will discuss the challenges that you’re currently experiencing and explore your goals for group.
 You will also learn about the psychotherapy group that you’re thinking of joining.
 This conversation will help you and the therapist determine if the group is a good fit for you.

 Typically, within a week or two of that meeting you will begin group.